ArchHem/quantecon_and_likes/README.md

 Parts of this part of the codebase (mainly the @groupby trick) was found by me while reading about this strategy, located [here](https://dm13450.github.io/2024/02/08/Cross-Asset-Skew-A-Trading-Strategy.html) where I also found out about GLM (with the added benefit that I can compare my parameters).
 All credit is due to the author.

+### Non-ordinal cross asset skew

+This section will examine if if its possible to use not just the ordinality, but the relative deviances of the assets to construct the weightnings and if its produces any (better) results.